radareorg/radare2-book/crackmes/ioli/ioli_0x01.md

 *	Function

-This will print the disassembly of the main function, or the main() that everyone knows.
+This will print the disassembly of the main function, or the `main()` that everyone knows.
 You can see several things as well: weird names, arrows, etc.

-*	imp. stands for imports.
+*	"imp." stands for imports.
 Those are imported symbols, like printf()

-*	str. stands for strings.
+*	"str." stands for strings.
 Those are strings (obviously).

-If you look carefully, you'll see a cmp instruction, with a constant, 0x149a. cmp is a compare instruction, and the 0x in front of it specifies it's in base 16, or hex.
+If you look carefully, you'll see a `cmp` instruction, with a constant, 0x149a. `cmp` is an x86 compare instruction, and the 0x in front of it specifies it is in base 16, or hex (hexadecimal).

 ```
 0x0804842b    817dfc9a140. cmp dword [ebp + 0xfffffffc], 0x149a
 ```

-You can use radare2's ? command to get it in another base.
+You can use radare2's `?` command to get it in another numeric base.

 ```
 [0x08048330]> ?
 0x149a